-- If you start seeing any cracks around the perimeter of your pool between your deck and your tile, caulk it with a small bead of clear silicon.
+If you start seeing any cracks around the perimeter of your pool between your deck and your tile, caulk it with a small bead of clear silicon.
 Do not allow the water to migrate from inside the pool in and under the deck through cracks at this joint.
-This creates problems, eventually and easily prevented.
+This eventually creates problems and is easily prevented.

 Optimal Swimming Pool Chemical Ranges for Desert Pools